 - I don't suggest using canned coconut milk for this recipe.
 While coconut milk gives the flan a lovely added layer of flavor, every time I tried using it, the coconut cream would separate and form a hard layer on top as the flan cooled.

-If you don't have a cinnamon stick, you can use ⅛ tsp of ground cinnamon instead.
+If you don't have a cinnamon stick, you can use ⅛ teaspoon of ground cinnamon instead.
 Just keep in mind that the flan will be slightly darker in color.

 The key to a creamy flan is patience!
 Nothing about this dessert is fast, so take your time and enjoy the process.